szadam1989/F-rd-k/README.md

 # Furdok
-Felkészülés új OSAP adatgyűjtés feldolgozására
+Preparing for processing of new OSAP data collection